 CausesChiari malformation can be caused by structural problem/s with the:

 TypesThere are 4 types and are categorized by how much brain tissue protrudes into the spinal canal.

 Type IThis is the adult version and is also the most common.
 It is usually first noticed and discovered from an examination for something else.
 Most individuals don’t realize that they have Chiari malformation unless the symptoms are severe.
 With Type I a part of the brain, specifically the cerebellar tonsils settle into the foramen magnum.

-Type II is also known as Arnold-Chiari malformation.
+Type IIType II is also known as Arnold-Chiari malformation.
 This is the pediatric version.
 Symptoms are more severe with Type II because more brain tissue comes through.
 With this type, the cerebellar tonsils and some of the brainstem protrude.
 With Type II myelomeningocele, which is a form of spina bifida is a concern.
 What happens is the vertebrae and spinal canal do not close correctly before birth, so the spinal cord has no protection.

 Type IIIThis type also affects children and is more severe than types 1 or 2.
 Here a significant portion of the brain, including the cerebellum and the brainstem protrude all the way through the foramen into the spinal canal.

 SymptomsThe symptoms vary based on the type and severity.
 The most common symptom is a headache.
 Individuals with a Chiari malformation usually have headaches in the occipital region of the brain.
 This is the back of the head, right where the skull joins the cervical spine/neck.
 The headaches can be aggravated being in certain positions and actions, tilting the head back, and coughing.
 Typical symptoms include:

 DiagnosisDiagnosis is done with a magnetic resonance imaging test or MRI.
 The MRI will show the various parts of the brain, skull, spinal cord, and spinal canal.
 They will be able to see abnormalities that could point to Chiari malformation.

 TreatmentThe recommended treatment depends on the severity.
 If pain is presenting a doctor could recommend pain medications to help manage the pain.
 Non-steroidal anti-inflammatory meds could also be recommended to reduce inflammation.
 Analgesics or pain killers can be recommended.
 Often both non-steroidal anti-inflammatories and analgesics are available in over-the-counter and prescription.
 The doctor will figure out the best medication treatment plan.
 Surgery can be used to relieve symptoms and is the only way to relieve the pressure on the spinal cord and nerves.
 The goal is to stop the malformation from worsening.
 Surgeons use a posterior fossa decompression procedure.
 The surgeon removes part of the skull to make more room for the brain to sit in.
 This takes the pressure off the brain and spinal cord, and should reduce the neurological symptoms and problems.
 The surgeon may increase the size of the dura or the sac around the brain.
 Laminectomies at C1 and C2, which are the first and second levels of the neck and are utilized to make more room for the brain.
 The surgeon will place a patch that is made from animal or synthetic tissue that will grow into the dura.
 The patch makes the dura bigger, which allows more room for the brain.
 Not all surgeries involve the dural patch.

 Neck Pain Chiropractic Care

 Dr. Alex Jimenez�s Blog Post DisclaimerThe scope of our information is limited to chiropractic, musculoskeletal, physical medicines, wellness, and sensitive health issues and/or functional medicine articles, topics, and discussions.
 We use functional health & wellness protocols to treat and support care for injuries or disorders of the musculoskeletal system.
 Our posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate and support directly or indirectly our clinical scope of practice.* Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
 The provider(s) Licensed in Texas& New Mexico*

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.